Find Schools

 Find Schools Near

-Life As a Business Continuity Planner
+What is a Business Continuity Planner?

 Occupation Description Develop, maintain, or implement business continuity and disaster recovery strategies and solutions, including risk assessments, business impact analyses, strategy selection, and documentation of business continuity and disaster recovery procedures.
 Plan, conduct, and debrief regular mock-disaster exercises to test the adequacy of existing plans and strategies, updating procedures and plans regularly.
 Act as a coordinator for continuity efforts after a disruption event.

-Qualities of a Business Continuity Planner
+Business Continuity Planner Needed Skills

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.